stakater/mto-docs/content/integrations/grafana/readme.md

 * **Out of scope:**

     * Operating Grafana (resources, storage, backup/restore, version upgrades).
-    * Grafana resources (plugins, dashboards, etc...) that are not provisioned through GEX i.e. installed directly into Grafana by user with [correct permissions][1]
+    * Grafana resources (plugins, dashboards, etc...) that are not provisioned through the MTO Grafana Extension i.e. installed directly into Grafana by user with [correct permissions][1]

-> GEX configures Grafana via the `HTTP` API.
+> The MTO Grafana Extension configures Grafana via the `HTTP` API.
 It does not modify Grafana Operator CRDs, avoiding installation lifecycle conflicts.

 ---